vmware-tanzu/velero/site/docs/master/build-from-source.md

 ## Images

 To build a Velero container image, first set the `$REGISTRY` environment variable.
 For example, if you want to build the `gcr.io/my-registry/velero:master` image, set `$REGISTRY` to `gcr.io/my-registry`.
+If this variable is not set, the defaul is `gcr.io/heptio-images`.

 Optionally, set the `$VERSION` environment variable to change the image tag.
 Then, run:

 ```bash
 make container